roots/docs/docs/trellis/master/local-development.md

 4. Run `vagrant up` (from your trellis directory, usually the `trellis/` subdirectory of your project).

 ::: warning Note
-:warning: `vagrant up` will fail [if you are using encrypted folders/hard drives](https://www.vagrantup.com/docs/synced-folders/nfs.html#other-notes)
+`vagrant up` will fail [if you are using encrypted folders/hard drives](https://www.vagrantup.com/docs/synced-folders/nfs.html#other-notes)
 :::

 Then let Vagrant and Ansible do their thing.
 After roughly 5-10 minutes you'll have a server running and a WordPress site automatically installed and configured.